alirezabk1382927-sys/DEG-Pipeline-Visualizer/README.md

 The second stage transforms the statistical outputs generated in Step 1 into high-quality publication-ready figures.

 Unlike conventional workflows, statistical analysis is executed only once.
-Subsequent visualization can be regenerated instantly by loading the cached analysis results.
+Subsequent visualization can be regenerated instantly by loading the cached analysis results — no need to rerun the DEG analysis just to change a plot's style or labels.

 ### Available Visualizations